npcole/npyscreen/docs/Documentation.rst

    addInvisibleWhenSelected(*wg*)
       Widgets registered in this way are visible only when the FormControlCheckbox is not selected.

+AnnotateTextboxBase, TreeLineAnnotated
+	The AnnotateTextboxBase class is mainly intended for use by the multiline listing widgets, for situations where each item displayed needs an annotation supplied to the left of the entry itself.
+The API for these classes is slightly ugly, because these classes were originally intended for internal use only.
+It is likely that more user-friendly versions will be supplied in a later release.
+Classes derived from AnnotateTextboxBase should define the following:

+	*ANNOTATE_WIDTH*
+		This class attribute defines how much margin to leave before the text entry widget itself.

+	*getAnnotationAndColor*
+		This function should return a tuple consisting of the string to display as the annotation and the name of the colour to use when displaying it.
+The colour will be ignored on B/W displays, but should be provided in all cases, and the string should not be longer than *ANNOTATE_WIDTH*, although by default the class does not check this.

+	*annotationColor*, *annotationNoColor*
+		These methods draw the annotation on the screen.
+If using strings only, these should not need overriding.
+If one is altered, the other should be too, since npyscreen will use one if the display is configured for colour and the other if configured for black and white.

+	The TreeLineAnnotated class works differently.
+In this case, the important method to define is:

+	*setAnnotateString*
+		This method should set the attributes *self._annotate* which should be a string, and *self._annotatecolor* which should be the name of a colour.
+In this class the margin is dynamically calculated.

 All about Key Bindings
 ======================